 In Fanmix Friday, literature and music are combined.
 Some scenes in books make me think of certain songs.
 I collect these ideas and incorporate them in a fanmix for a particular piece of literature.
-In this case, for The Secret History by Donna Tartt.Continue reading
+In this case, for Sadia by Colleen Nelson.Continue reading

 Here is a thing everyone wants: a miracle.

 Here is a thing everyone fears: what it takes to get one.

 Any visitor to Bicho Raro, Colorado is likely to find a landscape of dark saints, forbidden love, scientific dreams, miracle-mad owls, estranged affections, one or two orphans, and a sky full of watchful desert stars.

 At the heart of this place you will find the Soria family, who all have the ability to perform unusual miracles.
 And at the heart of this family are three cousins longing to change its future: Beatriz, the girl without feelings, who wants only to be free to examine her thoughts; Daniel, the Saint of Bicho Raro, who performs miracles for everyone but himself; and Joaquin, who spends his nights running a renegade radio station under the name Diablo Diablo.

 They are all looking for a miracle.
 But the miracles of Bicho Raro are never quite what you expect

 The Raven Cycle was by far my favorite book series of 2017, so I felt really eager to read another book by Maggie Stiefvater.
 However, All the Crooked Saints didn’t quite live up to the expectations.Continue reading